DanielMartinDev/DanielMartinDev/README.md

 </div>

 ### 👨‍💻 About Me:
-I am a Full-Stack Developer from Scotland.
+I am a Front-End Developer from Scotland.

-- 🔭 Currently studying to become a Full-Stack Web Developer online using CodeCademy.
+- 🔭 Currently studying to become a Front-End Web Developer online using CodeCademy.

 - ⚡ In my spare time I enjoy gaming, learning more about Web Development and building my own personal projects.